victor-renan/postgtk/README.md

 # PostGTK

-An simple and lightweight API Client built with C, GTK, and libcurl.
+A simple and lightweight API Client built with C, GTK, and libcurl.

 ## Requirements: